pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

 | :permission:`delete`
 | :response_list:`_`

-* :response_code:`202,if the update was executed and successful`
+* :response_code:`202,if the request was accepted by the server to delete the repository`
-* :response_code:`202,if the request was accepted by the server to delete when the repository is available`
+* :response_code:`404,if the requested repository does not exist`

 | :return:`a` :ref:`call_report`